kayex/sirius/README.md

 }
 ```

 The `Run` function is called with every outgoing message captured via the RTM API, and should return either an `error` or a `MessageAction`.
-It is passed an `ExtensionConfig` with every invocation, which is a read-only key/value configuration store.
-The `ExtensionConfig` is unique per user and extension.
+Each extension is passed an `ExtensionConfig` with every invocation, which is a read-only key/value configuration store.
+The `ExtensionConfig` is unique per user and extension, and is used to access all extension-specific configuration values.

 `MessageAction`s are returned by extensions to describe changes that should be made to the processed message.
 This includes things such as editing the message text, or deleting the message entirely.
 These changes are accumulated by the extension runner and broadcasted via the RTM API in timed batches.